remygatins/BlackSeaBass_project/BSB_ddRAD/pipeline.md

 ![pct_removed_after_trim_keeping_adapter](https://user-images.githubusercontent.com/52291277/144117296-ea6a4c5b-13ec-4a74-9989-0f5e48955086.png)

-ii) then, run the forloop to rename & the resync.pl script to resync R1 & R2 files and rename output files to .F.trim.fastq & .R.trim.fastq:
+ii) then, place R1.trim.fastq & R2.trim.fastq together in a folder along with the script resync.pl, and run the following forloop to rename & resync R1 & R2 files; output files will be .F.trim.fastq & .R.trim.fastq:

 ```
 for i in *_R1_001.*;